Function Block Diagram (FBD) PLC Programming Tutorial for Beginners

 As one of the official PLC programming languages described in IEC 61131-3, FBD is fundamental for all PLC programmers.
-It is a great way to implement everything from logic to timers, PID controllers etc.
+It is a great way to implement everything from logic to timers, PID controllers, and even a SCADA system in your solution, etc.

 In this tutorial I will introduce you to some of the basic principles of FBD programming and the function blocks.